nicoburniske/NBA-Fantasy/Installation Guide.md

 All necessary libraries are kept in the libraries module.

-Depending on your java SDK, it may not come with JavaFX included.
+Depending on your Java SDK, it may not come with JavaFX included.

 * Step 1: Ensure that Project language level is set to 8